• Menu

 Transforming Futures: Summer Internship Scholarship Program

 The Institute for Social Transformation is excited to offer an internship scholarship program called Transforming Futures.
-The goal of the program is to open up opportunities and remove financial barriers for first-generation, underrepresented, and low-income students at UC Santa Cruz so they can participate in career-advancing non-credit summer internships.
+The program aims to create opportunities and eliminate financial barriers for UC Santa Cruz undergraduate students in the Social Sciences, enabling them to participate in career-advancing summer internships off campus.
 We know that internships provide an important experiential learning opportunity for students to gain professional experience, build professional networks, create future career pathways, and are an important component of student success.
-Unfortunately, a number of meaningful internships are unpaid, particularly at nonprofit or government organizations, and therefore not an option for many students with limited financial resources.
+However, a number of meaningful internships are unpaid, particularly at nonprofit or government organizations, and therefore not an option for many students with limited financial resources.
 In order to expand opportunities for these students, Transforming Futures provides summer internship scholarships.

 Application Information